-Step Three: Select “Format Recovery” which is on the right corner to recover lost files from formatted drive.
+Step Three: Select “Deep Scan Recovery” which is on the right corner to recover lost files from formatted drive.

 Step Five: When scanning device finished, there would be a partition which is formatted, be free to click “Show Files” which would list your lost files from your formatted hard drive.

-Step Six: After clicking “show files”, there will be a list of lost files, you can check whether it is your lost files.
+Step Six: You can preview photos and office files to check whether it is your lost files.
 Here I found my formatted lost files in this test.

 Free download iCare Data Recovery to recover your files from formatted partition now!